litchipi/blog/posts/rust/containers_in_rust/part8.md

 the hosts and where they should appear inside the container.
 Then we "mount" them and can freely access to them.

-Let's add a parameter to the CLI for these additionnal paths to mount, in `src/cli.rs`:
+Let's add a parameter to the CLI for these additional paths to mount, in `src/cli.rs`:

 ``` rust
 pub struct Args {